-Almost every business nowadays uses project management tools, which have become even more essential with the widespread use of telecommuting.
-Asana is one of the really solid solutions we’ve tested, as it offers a feature-rich free plan that will be perfectly suited for small structures.
+Almost all companies today use project management tools, which have become even more essential with the spread of telecommuting.
+Asana is one of the really solid solutions we tested, as it offers a feature-rich free plan that will be perfectly suited to small structures.

-On the other hand, if the paid plan offers a very qualitative functional depth, with automation and advanced reporting, it remains slightly more expensive than its competitors.
+On the other hand, while the pay-as-you-go plan offers high-quality functional depth, with advanced automation and reporting, it remains slightly more expensive than those of its competitors.

 Before going any further

-We offer you a whole guide on the best project management tools and how we selected them.
+We’ve put together a guide to the best project management tools and how we selected them.

 Advantages & disadvantages of Asana

-- The free plan is quite generous, and gives access to most of the features in unlimited.
+- The free plan is quite generous, giving unlimited access to the essential features.

-- The whole tool is very easy to use and the views allow a good vision on the progress of the projects.
+- The tool as a whole is very easy to use, and the views provide a good overview of project progress.

-- The integration library is complete and robust, and the mobile applications are among the best on the market.
+- The integration library is comprehensive and robust, and the mobile applications are among the best on the market.

 - Prices are significantly higher than the rest of the market – solutions like Monday or Clickup are more affordable.

-- The customer support has a rather bad reputation even if it is available in French.
+- Customer support has a poor reputation, even if it is available in French.

-- Asana is not very well suited for processes that involve a lot of graphic work (images, video, etc.).
+- Asana isn’t very well suited to processes that involve a lot of graphic work (images, video, etc.).

 Discover Asana

-Asana’s free plan is ultra-rich from a feature perspective.
+Asana’s free plan is ultra-rich in terms of features.

 Asana: Features in detail